bic-org-uk/bic-lcf/LCF-Version-1.0.1.md

 ### 26 Retrieve list of available items at a specific location

-This function selects all items that are available to be borrowed at a specific location and is the same as function 25 with specific Selection criteria.
+This function selects all items that are available to be borrowed at a specific location and is the same as function 25 with specific Selection criteria: a specific location and a specific circulation status (CIS03 = 'Available').

 ___